vmiklos/vmiklos.github.com/2025/sw-redline-reinstate.md

 Writer has the concept of rejecting tracked changes: if a proposed insertion or deletion is not wanted, then one can reject it to push back on the proposal.
 So far such an action left no trace in the document, which is sometimes not wanted.
+Calling reinstate on a change behaves like reject, but with history: it reinstates the original, with the rejected change preserved as deletion.

 Reinstating a change behaves like reject, but with history.

 This work is primarily for [Collabora Online](https://www.collaboraonline.com/), but the feature is